 What treatment is available?

 These include increasing social activity and avoiding the addictive substance as much as possible.

-However, when OCD, PTSD and SAD are part of what is driving the addiction in question, it is often advisable to seek professional help.
+However, when OCD, PTSD and SAD are part of what drives the addiction in question, it is often advisable to seek professional help.

-As always, it is worth arranging an appointment with your local GP, as every person is different and addiction is easily misdiagnosed.
+As always, it is worth arranging an appointment with your local GP, as everyone is different, and addiction is easily misdiagnosed.

 This allows sufferers to identify what is triggering the addictive tendencies and to change their habits for the better.